Free Web Scraping Tools: 10 Options That Actually Work

 - brittle browser automation

-- no scheduling
+- missing scheduling

-- no proxy support
+- light or missing proxy support

 Free scrapers are great for prototypes — until you need reliability at scale.
 ProxiesAPI makes your crawls more stable with a consistent proxy endpoint and clean IP rotation.

-The real categories of free scraping tools
+The real categories of free scraping tools in 2026

-- Browser-based automation (good for JS sites, can be brittle)
+- Browser-based automation for JS-heavy sites

-- Developer libraries (requests/BeautifulSoup/Scrapy)
+- Developer libraries for maintainable code-first scraping

-Comparison table (quick pick)
+Comparison table

 | Tool | Type | Best for | Where it struggles |